GalMunGral/galmungal.github.io/theoretical-minimum.md

   }
 }
 ```
+Now we can delve into the archetectural and algorithmic structure of GUI systems, then we will be able to explain what goes into that `updateFrame()` pseudocode;
 ## UI Software Organization
 Modern (“direct manipulation”) interfaces tend to be collections of quasi-independent agents,or interactors (“object of interest” on the screen),which leads to object-based architectures.
 - Each on-screen interactor corresponds to an object instance